 How Java code works

 In Java, the source code is written in a file with a .java extension.

 When we compile this file with the javac compiler, the .class file will be generated.
 The .class file contains the bytecode, the bytecode can run on the Virtual Machine.

 Refer the following diagram,

 What was your experience when you started learning Java, share with us in the comment section.

-Join NewsletterGet the latest news right in your inbox.
+Join NewsletterGet the latest tutorials right in your inbox.
 We never spam!